napcae/ng-ventures/content/english/sections/testimonial.md

 ---
 enable: true
 title: "What Others Are Saying About Trung"
 description: "Don't just take my word for it - hear from some of lovely people I've worked with over the years!
-Check out some of the testimonials below to see what others are saying about Trung."
+My work has always been about optimizing systems, reducing inefficiencies, and helping teams scale.
+Here’s what past colleagues and leaders have said about my impact."

 # Testimonials
 testimonials: